-What's New on the Bookshelves?
-October 2015 edition
+What’s New On The Bookshelves?
+October 2015 Edition

 This month’s coming-soon-to-a-bookshop-near-you includes a call for reavulating the disfavored Brutalist concrete structures in Boston, comprehensive monographs on Steven Holl and Yona Friedman, a project-based survey of recent works in Swiss architecture and a compelling study of the issues of energy management in architecture.

-Heroic: Concrete Architecture and the New
+Heroic: Concrete Architecture and the New Boston

 by Mark Pasnik (Author), Chris Grimley (Author), Michael Kubo (Author)